 Social media is no longer a way for individuals to interact with others.
 It is now connecting businesses to individuals as well.
 If we look at the ways of traditional marketing, we will see that most successful brands made it big by directly connecting to the individuals who were their potential buyers.
 BY using traditional means of socializing.
-With the increasing engagement of people on social media, the need to master the art of selling on social media has given rise to a new term that is- social selling.
+With the increasing engagement of people on social media in India, the need to master the art of selling on social media in India has given rise to a new term that is- social selling.

 We, will, get to know

 - 4 Selling on Pinterest